-There is no perfect balance between the two, but generally where an activity has greater public good, such as libraries and sport fields, a higher proportion of that activity will be funded by general rates.
+There is no perfect balance between the two, but generally where an activity has greater public good, such as our libraries and sport fields, a higher proportion of that activity will be funded by general rates.

-In general, the process of setting user fees and charges typically involves several key steps:
+In general the process of setting user fees and charges typically involves several key steps:

-- Identification of services within an Activity
+- o Identification of services within an Activity

 - Cost identification

 - Funding requirement

 - Who benefits from the services

 - User fee setting

 - Consideration of affordability

 - Consideration of the efficiency in recovering the fees and charges

-- Public consultation
+- o Public consultation; and

 - Approval.